Welcome to the Springfield Area Arts Council

 Arts Grants Awarded to Organizations and Artists

 The Community Arts Access Program is conducted in cooperation with the Illinois Arts Council, a state agency.
 Grants from this program are awarded to area not-for-profit organizations which bring arts programming to the citizens of Sangamon and Menard counties.
-For 2012-2013, Community Arts Access Grants, totaling $7945, were awarded to: Benedictine University; Downtown Springfield, Inc.; Illiopolis Elementary School; Illinois Central Blues Club; Illinois State Museum Society; Illinois Symphony Orchestra; Menard County Singers; Pleasant Plains Historical Society; Scholastic Art Awards; Senior Services of Central Illinois; Springfield African-American History Foundation; Springfield Urban League; Theatre in the Park; YMCA of Springfield.
+On October 10, Community Arts Access Grants, totaling $7612, were awarded to: Downtown Springfield, Inc., Hoogland Center for the Arts, Illinois State Museum Society, Illinois Symphony Orchestra, Land of Lincoln Barbershop Chorus, Menard County Singers, Prairie Art Alliance, Scholastic Art Awards, Senior Services of Central Illinois, Springfield Ballet Company, Springfield Urban League, Theatre in the Park, Vachel Lindsay Association, and YMCA of Springfield.
 This program is funded by a grant from the Illinois Arts Council, a state agency, through federal funds provided by the National Endowment for the Arts, and additional funds from the Springfield Area Arts Council.

 City Arts Grants are given to social service agencies that provide arts programming for underserved populations (i.e. people with disabilities, senior citizens, ethnic minorities, etc.).
 The City Arts Grant program also provides subsidies to area arts organizations for rehearsal, performance or exhibit space.
 Funding for these grants is provided by the City of Springfield.
-City Arts Grants, totaling $6475, were awarded to: Senior Services of Central Illinois; Prairie Art Alliance; Prairie Grapevine Folklore Society; Sangamon Valley Youth Symphony; Sound Celebration Chorus; Springfield Guitar Society; Springfield International Folk Dancers.
+City Arts Grants, totaling $6475, were awarded to: Senior Services of Central Illinois, Land of Lincoln Barbershop Chorus, Prairie Art Alliance, Sangamon Valley Youth Symphony; Sound Celebration Chorus; Springfield Guitar Society; Springfield International Folk Dancers.

 The Rosie Richmond Artist Advancement Award provides financial assistance to committed artists for specific projects which will enable them to advance their work and careers.
-In 2012, musical and literary artists were eligible.
-Alisa Harris, vocalist, received this award.
+In 2013, dance/choreography, visual arts and performance/interdisciplinary artists were eligible.
+Mary E. Selinski, visual artist, received this award.
+In 2014, musical and literary artists will be eligible.

 For information on grant applications for 2013-2014, contact the Springfield Area Arts Council at 217-753-3519 or email@example.com